- General info - JP

 International outbound flight

-Today you begin your journey by boarding your international outbound flight to Tokyo.
+Today you begin your journey by boarding your international outbound flight to General info - JP.

 Day 2 Tokyo